 Under Windows with R CMD you may also specify your own .bat, .exe, .sh or .pl file.
 It will be run under the appropriate interpreter (Perl for .pl) with several environment variables set appropriately, including R_HOME, R_OSTYPE, PATH, BSTINPUTS and TEXINPUTS.
-For example, if you already have latex.exe on your path, then will run IATEX on mydoc.tex, with the path to R's share/texmf macros appended to TEXINPUTS.
-(Unfortunately, this does not help with the MiKTeX build of IATEX, but R CMD texify mydoc will work in that case.)
+For example, if you already have latex.exe on your path, then will run LATEX on mydoc.tex, with the path to R's share/texmf macros appended to TEXINPUTS.
+(With the MiKTeX build of LATEX, using R CMD texify mydoc is often more convenient.)